MicrosoftDocs/azure-docs/articles/azure-security-disk-encryption.md

 ### Enable encryption on new IaaS VM’s created from Customer Encrypted VHD and encryption keys

-In this scenario you can enable encrypting by using the ARM template, PowerShell cmdletsor CLI commands.
+In this scenario you can enable encrypting by using the ARM template, PowerShell cmdlets or CLI commands.
 The sections below will explain in more details the ARM template and CLI commands.

 #### Using ARM Template